-Some data centres are now being built to a very large scale.
-One of the largest, the QTS Atlanta-Metro Data Center has over 970,000 sq ft of total space, complete with its own on-site Georgia Power substation; this delivers 120 MVA of utility power[i].
-Electrical redundancy is achieved through two feeds from separate substations that power three on-site 40 MVA transformers.
-There are also 46 generators to provide backup power through 23 independent UPS.
+Large-scale data centre operations are now being built.
+One of the largest, the QTS Atlanta-Metro Data Center has over 970,000 sq ft of total space, complete with its own on-site Georgia Power substation; this delivers 120MVA of utility power[i].
+Electrical redundancy is achieved through two feeds from separate substations that power three on-site 40MVA transformers.
+There are also 46 standby generators to provide backup power protection through 23 independent uninterruptible power supplies.

-While power demand measured in MW rather than kW is one challenge for many data centres, it’s usually accompanied by another; the likelihood that this already-large requirement will grow significantly in the years to come.
+While power demand measured in MW rather than kW is one challenge for many large-scale data centre designs, it’s usually accompanied by another; the likelihood that this already-large requirement will grow significantly in the years to come.
 The global data centre power market, which was worth USD 19.89 billion in 2017, is projected to grow to USD 32.36 billion by 2023; a CAGR of 8.45% for the period 2018 – 2023[ii].